 Next Big Sound works with thousands of customers, from individual artists to global major labels, and licenses two charts to Billboard magazine.
 In 2012 the startup announced a $6.5 million series A financing from IA Ventures, Foundry Group, SoftTechVC, and other notable angel investors.
 In 2015 Pandora Media, Inc. announced that they were to acquire Next Big Sound, and the acquisition was finalized in July 2015.

 Jana Eggers is CEO of Nara Logics, a neuroscience-inspired artificial intelligence company providing a platform for recommendations and decision support.
-A math and computer nerd who took the business path, Jana has had a career that has taken her from a three-person business to 50,000+-person enterprises.
+A math and computer nerd who took the business path, Jana has had a career that’s taken her from a three-person business to fifty-thousand-plus-person enterprises.
 She opened the European logistics software offices as part of American Airlines, dove into the internet in ’96 at Lycos, founded Intuit’s corporate Innovation Lab, helped define mass customization at Spreadshirt, and researched conducting polymers at Los Alamos National Laboratory.
 Her passions are working with teams to define and deliver products customers love, algorithms and their intelligence, and inspiring teams to do more than they thought possible.

 Based in Denver, Vincent Dell’Anno is managing director, Information Management-Data Supply Chain, Accenture Analytics, now a part of Accenture Digital.
 He also serves as a member of the Accenture Analytics global leadership team.
 As Accenture’s Data Supply Chain lead, Vincent manages a global team of technologists and data scientists that leverage new and emerging technologies to help clients manage large volumes of data to drive high performing analytic-driven outcomes, cost effectively, at scale.
 Vince has a BA in economics from Dickinson College and an MBA from the George Washington University School of Business.